NCDC okays Osun NYSC camp for reopening

-The Nigeria Center for Disease Control (NCDC) on Friday cleared NYSC, Osun State for reopening orientation camp on November 10.
+The Nigeria Center for Disease Control (NCDC) on Friday declared the NYSC orientation camp in Osun State safe for reopening ahead of the November 10 set by the scheme.

 A statement by the State Coordinator of National Youth Services Corps, Mr Ayodele Adegoke said officials of NCDC led by Dr Adeagbo Omolola inspected the orientation camp situated at Ede to ensure that the scheme adheres to all COVID-19 protocols.

 “They commended our efforts in adhering to the COVID-19 protocol after they had carried out a thorough inspection of our facilities.
-They said with what we have in place we are ready to host corps members on November 10, 2020.
+They said with what is in place, the camp is ready to host corps members on November 10, 2020.

 Comments